eric-kwok-nt/PeekingDuck_familiarization/README.md

 1. Dab Detection using pose detection models from PeekingDuck
 2. Counting of number of passengers boarded in each bus in a recorded video using object detection from PeekingDuck and [SORT](https://github.com/alexgoft/SORT_OpenCV_Trackers) or [DeepSort](https://github.com/nwojke/deep_sort) tracking library

+A small extension has also been added to this library to test out the [ROS2 Galactic](https://docs.ros.org/en/galactic/index.html) integration with PeekingDuck framework.
+In this extension, a small feature has been added ── _counting of number of people at the bus stop using the same footage as use case 2_.
+(Refer to Section 5)

 ### 1.1 Dab Detection example using HRNet + YOLOv4
 ![An example for dab detection](./images/dab_detection.gif)